 Danger for pedestrians exists no matter where they are.
 Urban areas pose a hazard because of high traffic volume and busy intersections.
 Things like shopping centers, schools and neighborhoods are more spread out in the suburbs, meaning pedestrians have to travel farther.
 Rural lanes have less traffic but are often twisty and do not have sidewalks.

 In addition, drivers today are distracted more than ever before.
 Many people have trouble peeling themselves away from their smartphones and disconnecting from social media even when they are behind the wheel.
 Despite efforts by law enforcement and campaigns in the media, drunk driving continues to be a problem.
 A driver who is not paying attention or whose reaction time is dulled by alcohol can spell major trouble for you if you are in their path.

 One of the most important things you can do as a pedestrian to avoid being involved in an accident is to simply pay attention.
 Avoid looking at your phone, keep music to a reasonable volume and be aware of what is going on around you.
 Always cross in an intersection when possible and look both ways before entering the road.
 Finally, refrain from walking in public while intoxicated as, just with those who get behind the wheel, your judgment and coordination can be negatively affected.

 Holding Drivers Accountable

-If you or a loved one was injured in a pedestrian accident, contact us for a free initial consultation with an injury laywer by filling out our online intake form.
-You can also call us at 304-205-1810 or toll free at 800-797-9730.
+If you or a loved one was injured in a pedestrian accident, contact us for a free initial consultation with an injury lawyer by filling out our online intake form.
+You can also call us at 800-797-9730.